WELCOME TO JUSTICE ARTS COALITION (JAC)

 Raising the Credibility and Visibility of the Field

-Supporting the fundraising efforts of arts organizations serving justice-involved populations
+- Supporting the fundraising efforts of arts organizations serving system-impacted populations

 About our website:

-The JAC website builds upon the Prison Arts Coalition website, which was established in 2008 by a group of veteran teaching artists to serve as an online platform and resource for those working at the intersection of the arts and justice and those looking to learn more about art-making in and around the US criminal justice system.
-Until February, 2019, the site and the connected social media pages and email accounts were 100% volunteer-run.
+JAC’s website builds upon the Prison Arts Coalition (PAC) website, which was established by veteran teaching artists Judith Tannenbaum, Julia Taylor, Emily Harris, Allie Horevitz, Rachael Zafer (Hudak), Jaime Nelson, and Suzanne Gothard in 2008 to serve as an online platform and resource for those working at the intersection of the arts and justice and those looking to learn more about art-making in and around the US criminal justice system.
+Until February 2019, the site and the connected social media pages and email accounts were 100% volunteer-run.
 Through extensive outreach and organizing, PAC volunteers provided support, information, and partnership opportunities, and as an advisory body, they offered ongoing, personalized guidance to people working to develop arts programs or looking to support incarcerated and formerly incarcerated artists.
 As a resource, PAC compiled publications, artistic works, research, events, and job postings to share with the public.
 One of PAC’s most notable resources is a comprehensive list of arts programs in prisons, jails, youth detention centers, and reentry and diversion programs around the US, organized by state and region.
-The Justice Arts Coalition will continue to provide all of these resources and more in our effort to bring together a consortium of artists, organizations, facilities, students, researchers, and advocates to build collaboration and strengthen partnership.
+Justice Arts Coalition continues to provide all of these resources and more in our effort to bring together a consortium of artists, organizations, students, researchers, and advocates to build collaboration and strengthen partnership.

 All visitors are encouraged to use this site as a resource and to contact us for further support and guidance.

-Does the Justice Arts Coalition offer arts programs in prisons?
+Does Justice Arts Coalition offer arts programs in prisons?

-Does the Justice Arts Coalition provide information on programs in other countries?
+Does Justice Arts Coalition provide information on programs in other countries?

-As the JAC is currently focused on the US, this site does not provide information or resources about prison arts abroad.
-However, the JAC is connected to many allies abroad.
+As JAC is currently focused on the US, this site does not provide information or resources about arts in prisons abroad.
+However, JAC is connected to many allies abroad.
 Please contact us to learn more about arts programs in justice systems abroad, or how you can find support if you are not based in the US.